wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

     [See the full list of `node.yaml` parameters for Wallarm Cloud and filtering node synchronization setup →](../../admin-en/configure-cloud-node-synchronization-en.md#credentials-to-access-the-wallarm-cloud)

+## Disabling IPv6 connections for the NGINX-based Wallarm Docker container

+The NGINX-based Wallarm Docker image 4.2 and above supports the new environment variable `DISABLE_IPV6`.
+This variable enables you to prevent NGINX from IPv6 connection processing, so that it only can process IPv4 connections.

 ## Renamed parameters, files and metrics

 * The following NGINX directives and Envoy parameters have been renamed: